GlennVL-AP/cpp-programming-slides/slides/session_3/index.md

 ---
 It should not return normally.
 ---
-Instead it should throw an exception and pass the responbility to handle the error to the caller.
+Instead it should throw an exception and pass the responsibility to handle the error to the caller.
 ---
 ```c++
 int main()